piyush-chanchal/ActivitiesLogger/README.md

 There is a Demo video which can be watched for a quick demonstration.
 File name is ActivitiesLogger.mp4 and it is available in Master Branch.

-## Programming languages and Tools
+## Programming languages and Library
 1. Python
 2. SciKit Learn library
 3. TKinter library
 4. Decison Tree model
 5. Random forest algorithm
+6. Pandas library